InsideTheSim/ethmerge.com-content/faqs/when-is-the-merge-happening.md

 As of time of writing there's no definitive date for the merge.

-The Ethereum (1.x / PoW) chain will undergo at least 2 hard forks named [Berlin and London](https://hackmd.io/@timbeiko/acd-update-001) before any subtantial move towards PoS
+The Ethereum (1.x / PoW) chain will undergo at least 2 hard forks named [Berlin and London](https://hackmd.io/@timbeiko/acd-update-001) before any subtantial move towards PoS.

 The Ethereum (2.0 / PoS) chain will undergo its first hard fork (Codenamed Altair) in June 2021.